UPDATED BY

 What Is Pay Transparency?

 As more pay transparency laws are enacted and younger generations enter the workforce, open communication in the workplace is expected to be more commonplace.
-Eighty-nine percent of Gen Z workers are comfortable with discussing salary, while only 53 percent of Baby Boomers are.
+Eighty-nine percent of Gen-Z workers are comfortable discussing salary (compared to 53 percent of Baby Boomers).

 Known for its culture of radical transparency, Buffer posts salary information for its employees online.
 That means anyone — not just other employees — can find salaries on Buffer’s website.
-The exposure took some getting used to at first, she told Built In in a 2021 interview, but it also had a profound impact on how she thinks about salaries.
+The exposure took some getting used to at first, Hubbard said, but it also had a profound impact on how she thinks about salaries.

 For starters, it’s increased her awareness of bias and pay inequities.
 When employee pay is no longer a secret, every little difference in salary needs to be accounted for.
 That’s challenged her as the head of finance — and the company as a whole — to think about its pay philosophy and the way bias can creep in to create those pay differences.
 Talking about salaries has since become second nature.

-“I’m definitely more comfortable [talking about salaries],” Hubbard said.
+“I’m definitely more comfortable [talking about salaries],” Hubbard told Built In.
 “It’s changed some of the conversations I have, and I will talk about salary more openly, even with my kids.”

 Free Playbook: Building Competitive Compensation Packages